 Some of the earliest evidence of human evolution has been unearthed at fossil sites northwest of Johannesburg in the Sterkfontein Caves!
 Archaeologists have discovered human remains here, some of which are more than 2 million years old!
 These discoveries have earned the area the title of “the Cradle of Humankind” which is now a UNESCO World Heritage Site.

 South Africa’s natural and human fossil history dates back hundreds of thousands, even millions, of years.
 Early dinosaur fossils have been discovered in the Western Cape and up to 80% of mammalian fossils found so far have been discovered in the Karoo.

 Travel tip: You can visit the hominid fossil displays and learn more about the beginnings of our planet at the Maropeng Visitors Centre and Sterkfontein Caves.

 South Africa is home to a variety of landscapes and biomes, including deserts, wetlands, bushveld, grasslands, mountains and subtropical forests.

+It’s a holiday destination like no other!
+Looking for a beach holiday?
 South Africa has sunshine, sea and golden beaches.
-Are you seeking a safari adventure?
+Seeking a safari adventure?
 South Africa is home to incredible wildlife and game reserves.
 Keen for an escape into wine country?
-South Africa’s Cape Winelands are waiting to be explored.
+South Africa’s Cape Winelands are waiting to be explored!
 On top of all of this, you can discover cosmopolitan cities and quaint seaside towns.
 Or drive through breathtaking mountain passes and travel along dusty, desert roads.

 We’ll deliver top travel tips, insider info and travel inspiration right to your inbox.